 4. David Nalbandian

 Ever wondered who is tennis’ greatest underachiever?
-It has to be former Argentinian world number 3 David Nalbandian.
-On his day, with his gifted talent and powerful groundstrokes he was capable of beating any player in the world.
-He along with David Ferrer are considered to be the greatest players to have never won a grand slam, although Nalbandian has reached the semi finals of all four grand slams which shows that he was an all court player.
+It has to be former Argentinian world number 3, David Nalbandian.
+On his day, with his gifted talent and powerful groundstrokes, he was capable of beating any player in the world.
+He along with David Ferrer is considered to be the greatest players to have never won a grand slam, although Nalbandian has reached the semi-finals of all four grand slams which shows that he was an all-court player.
 It was unfortunate that Nalbandian’s career was hampered with injuries and he was playing during the most competitive era of tennis with the likes of Roger Federer, Marat Safin, Lleyton Hewitt and many others competing during his era to name a few.
 Regardless of all this, during his time Nalbandian possessed in his repertoire one of the best double backhands on tour.

 3. Stanislas Wawrinka